malevitzch/froglang/README.md

 # todo
 - Add multi-file support

+- Write functions that create a nice .o file name for a given string, change compiler functions so that they use that to generate object files

 - Clean up the parser file, especially the diagnostics

 - Change the way operators are represented in code, they should just inherit from the Binary or Unary Operator superclass which should be abstract.
 Then the operators could be generated through a factory function that returns a shared pointer to the corresponding class (maybe a static function for Operator)